 Real-device cloud testing represents a better way to refine and develop mobile apps.
 It is more cost-effective and convenient than in-house real-device testing while also providing better performance insights than emulators.

 If you want to give your team an edge over the competition and ensure they have the tools needed to deliver winning mobile apps, incorporate cloud-based testing into your development strategy.
 If you’re not sure where to begin, Sofy can help.
-Sign up for a free 14-day trial and start testing your app on real devices in real-time.
+Get a Sofy demo today and start testing your app on real devices in real-time.

 Disclaimer: The views and opinions expressed above are those of the contributor and do not necessarily represent or reflect the official beliefs or positions of Sofy.